 I see way too much of this-- artists who never take the time to sort and organize their work in meaningful ways so that other people besides themselves can understand it.
 You understand it perfectly because you made it, but we don't know you that well and many of us don't know you at all.
 We don't know your art that well either, if at all, and we need help.
 So help us.
 Wherever and whenever you show your work, make sure that it's presented in an orderly organized manner that anyone can understand.

-When a gallery or artist does a good job of presenting a unified body of work, people may buy a single piece, but they're really buying the whole show, the totality, the complete experience.
+When a gallery or artist does a good job of presenting a unified body of work, people may buy single pieces, but they're really buying the whole show, the totality, the complete experience.
 That's why in the art world so many gallery shows look the way they do.
 Art that's created and displayed in meaningful groups or series is not only more visually compelling, but it's also easier for people to understand, appreciate, get involved with, and ultimately buy.

-With a good solid unified group of related works, the whole becomes greater than the sum of the parts; there's strength in numbers and a combined impact that simply does not exist with art that's created or presented in a disorganized, unrelated or random manner.
-A cohesive coherent body of work allows viewers to more easily understand what's going on and to have an experience that's far greater than that which any individual work in the grouping is capable of providing on its own.
+With a good solid unified group of related works, the whole becomes greater than the sum of the parts; there's strength in numbers and a combined impact that simply does not exist with art that's created or presented in a disorganized, unrelated or random manners.
+A cohesive coherent body of work allows viewers to more easily understand what's going on and to have an experience that's far greater than what any individual work in the grouping is capable of providing on its own.
 You have to think of your mission as an artist in this way because that's the absolutely best way to get your point across to your audience, whatever your point may be-- from multiple perspectives as opposed to only one or two.

 Now some artists think that if they produce a wide range and variety of work, then they'll be sure and have something for everybody.
 But what they often end up with is nothing for anybody because nobody can figure out what they're up to.
-Other artists say that they don't want to get pigeon holed into making the same type of work over and over and over again.
+Other artists say they don't want to get pigeon-holed into making the same type of work over and over and over again.
 But it's not that way.
 Working in purposeful groups or series, with a specific direction or focus or goal, is kind of like looking at something under a microscope.
-The closer you look, the more you see, the more deeply you get involved, the more you realize how many different ways you can riff on a single topic or theme.
-By really focusing in on particular subject matters or styles or concepts or ideas, you become more and more skilled at nuancing each and every subsequent composition; you learn to master subtle details, techniques and effects, and in a sense, you become the expert in your chosen domain.
+The closer you look, the more you see, the more deeply you get involved, the more you realize how many different ways you can riff on a single idea, composition, topic, or theme.
+By really focusing in on particular subject matters or styles or concepts or ideas, you become more and more skilled at nuancing each and every subsequent piece; you learn to master subtle details, techniques and effects, and in a sense, you become the expert in your chosen domain.

 Think about the work of any famous artist; you can spot their art a mile away.
 Why?
 They know where they're going, are consistent in what they produce, and never stray very far outside of whatever guidelines or parameters they've set for themselves.
-You have to think about your art in exactly the same way.
+You have to think about your art in much the same way.

 Through your art, you have the ability not only to beautify and enhance people's lives and surroundings and environments, but also to bring them together, to incite dialogue, to produce work that acts as a bridge between individuals, that paves the way for us to communicate with one another, to open up and share our experiences.
 Sure, your art is about you; it represents who you are; it affirms your existence.
-But at the same time, it's also about relationships and about promoting some sense of unity and understanding among us all.
+But at the same time, it's also about cultivating relationships and about promoting some sense of unity and understanding among us all.

 Think of your art as a discussion starter, as a means of reaching out to other people and affecting their lives, of offering your own unique perspective, of helping others to see things in new and different ways.
 Art breaks down barriers.
 It brings people together.
 It gives us permission to reach out to one another and it makes reaching out easier.
-Art sometimes even allows us to confront or broach difficult or sensitive subjects with total strangers because it's there to break the ice first.
-That's what surviving as an artist is really all about-- about making a difference, a contribution that works to everyone's advantage.
+Art sometimes even allows us to confront or broach difficult or sensitive subjects with total strangers because it's there to break the ice.
+That's what surviving as an artist is really all about-- about making a difference, a contribution that works to everyone's benefit.